miclgael/miclgael/README.md

 I'm a web developer from Australia.

 I make fast, accessible websites and web apps.
-Hire me to build you a website, teach you to code or DJ at your wedding (I hope you like Deftones).
+Hire me to build you a website, teach you to code or DJ at your wedding (I hope you like Mariachi El Bronx!)

 - 🔭 I’m currently working on **[ohsilence.com](https://www.ohsilence.com/)**
 - 📚 I’m currently learning **Nuxt 3, Vite and TypeScript**